swirtSJW/lighthouse-facilities/vcm.md

-# New endpoints to support VCM
+# Urgent Contact API for VCM

 Two sample records to save: